 Farming tokens will vary, but often contain one unit of Hemp, Wool, Meat or Vegetables.

-Normal Common and Uncommon nodes usually have 10 tokens each.
+Normal Common and Uncommon nodes usually have 10 tokens each, meaning up to 10 characters may Gather from them.
 Rare nodes and trial nodes may have a different number.
 This number may be adjusted up or down for IG or OOG reasons.

-In addition to Nodes, Runeheim may scatter and hide additional materials around the game site.
+In addition to Nodes, there may be scattered and hidden additional materials around the Event Site.
 These materials may be gathered by someone with the appropriate level of Gathering Skill according to their type and rarity, which will be made clear.
 These scavenged items may not be Exploited.

 Whether from Node or scavenged items, a character may only carry one gathered pin or item with them at a time before returning to Refine it.
 Gathering bags increase this limit.